lightdash/lightdash/docs/docs/guides/visualizing-your-results.md

 ![stacked column chart](./assets/stacked-column-chart.png)

+You can see more details about column chart configurations [here](#configure-your-bar-line-and-scatter-charts).

 ### Line chart

 Line charts are used to show changes in a number over a short or long period of time.
 When smaller changes exist, or you have lots of x-axis values, line charts are better to use than column graphs.